-With the first day under my belt, I wake up to a headache, strange smells, and WHAT THE FUCK IS ON MY ARM?!
-I knew that Couchsurfing wasn’t going to be glamorous, but one thing I will not tolerance is bug bites.
+With the first day under my belt, I woke up to a headache, strange smells, and WHAT THE FUCK IS ON MY ARM?!
+I knew that Couchsurfing wasn't going to be glamorous, but one thing I will not tolerate is bug bites.
 I immediately grabbed my pocket mirror and inspect myself.
 This is just great!
 Before I make any more assumptions, I inspect the bedding.
-I feel nasty, and I ran to the communal showers with my shower kit in tow with lightning speed.
-While in the shower, I thought of ways I could get rid of the visible marks on my arm which look like needle tracks.
+I feel nasty, and I ran to the communal showers with my shower kit in tow at lightning speed.
+While in the shower, I thought of ways to get rid of the visible marks on my arm, which look like needle tracks.
 FYI: Pack a small first-aid kit.
-I have one, in my car about 5,541 miles west.
+I have one in my car about 5,541 miles west.

-Upon my return, the sound of the espresso machine was the indication of new adventures brewing, while Jay was on the phone mumbling in Dutch and getting ready to head out for the day.
+Upon my return, the sound of the espresso machine indicated new adventures brewing while Jay was on the phone mumbling in Dutch and getting ready to head out for the day.

 “Where are you going today?”

 Haarlem.
-Thanks to Rick Steves, during a late-night PBS binge watching session I came across the Netherlands episode, which included Haarlem.
-What stuck to me was eating pickled herring and how it would be foolish not to rent a bike for the day.
+Thanks to Rick Steves, during a late-night PBS binge-watching session, I came across the Netherlands episode, which included Haarlem.
+What stuck with me was eating pickled herring and how it would be foolish not to rent a bike for the day.
 Mental notes.
-The way he described Haarlem was that it was where you went to for more a small town feel, to get away from the bustle of Amsterdam, and where tourists rarely visit.
-That’s all I needed.
-This was also exciting as I was going to take the train into another city.
+The way he described Haarlem was that it was where you went for more of a small-town feel, to get away from the bustle of Amsterdam, and where tourists rarely visit.
+That's all I needed.
+This was also exciting as I was going to take the train to another city.
 Unlike Potsdam, this was planned.
 I knew I wanted to go to Haarlem when I was getting my Netherlands itinerary together back in the States.
-And, I wanted to prove to my friends that pickled herring was tasty.
+And I wanted to prove to my friends that pickled herring was tasty.

 Centraal Station is like a city within a city.
-People are running frantically to train platforms, grabbing a broodje or food from the wall-o-mystery meats, or playing the piano that is strategically placed in front of the ticket vending machines in the main square.
-For 20 minutes, I didn’t know what to do with myself.
+People run frantically to train platforms, grab a broodje or food from the wall-o-mystery meats, or play the piano strategically placed in front of the ticket vending machines in the main square.
+For 20 minutes, I didn't know what to do with myself.
 I just watched people going about their business, then I realized I better get going.
-I had forgotten what type of privileges this Amsterdam transit card had, so rather than risk being thrown into the can in the Netherlands, I went to the information booth.
+I had forgotten what type of privileges this Amsterdam transit card had, so rather than risk being thrown into the can in the Netherlands; I went to the information booth.
 Novel concept.

-The man behind the counter directed me back to the ticket vending machines situated behind the grand piano.
-As I am making my way there, I am given a pack of Mentos by some young kid promoting the product.
+The man behind the counter directed me back to the ticket vending machines behind the grand piano.
+As I make my way there, I am given a pack of Mentos by some young kid promoting the product.
 Thanks.
-Realizing that these are identical to the machines at Schiphol, my anxiety levels kick in, but before I have a full-blown attack, I tell myself that there’s no way some bitch ass machine is going to win.
-I opt for second class and make my way to the platforms.
-Walking through the station I am lured by a plethora of food smells, each pulling me in a different direction.
-I end up at De Broodzaak, not quite a 7-11 or a Starbucks; although, better than both combined.
-It’s cafeteria style with plenty of pre-packaged sandwiches, salads, fruit cups, juices, and coffee.
-You can see the line cooks hard at work putting all of these things together and they are flying off the shelves as quickly as they are placed there.
+Realizing that these are identical to the machines at Schiphol, my anxiety levels kick in, but before I have a full-blown attack, I tell myself that there's no way some bitch ass machine will win.
+I opt for the second class and make my way to the platforms.
+Walking through the station, I am lured by various food smells, each pulling me in a different direction.
+I end up at De Broodzaak, not quite a 7-11 or a Starbucks, although better than both combined.
+It's cafeteria-style with plenty of pre-packaged sandwiches, salads, fruit cups, juices, and coffee.
+You can see the line cooks hard at work putting all of these things together, flying off the shelves as quickly as they are placed there.
 I grabbed the most familiar sandwich, ham and cheese with hard-boiled eggs and tomatoes on a thin roll.
-Making my way to the checkout counter, I’m stopped abruptly by the assortment of colorful juices in the cold case.
-I ended up with a raspberry smoothie like juice in addition to a small latte.
+Making my way to the checkout counter, I'm stopped abruptly by the assortment of colorful juices in the cold case.
+I ended up with a raspberry smoothie juice and a small latte.

 “Sir, this doesn't look nothing like the picture.”

-A woman is angrily shoving her iced blended drink into the cashier’s face demanding an explanation, while the cashier ignores her and proceeds to continue making espresso drinks.
+A woman angrily shoves her iced blended drink into the cashier's face, demanding an explanation, while the cashier ignores her and continues making espresso drinks.
 It appears that the cup was not full.
-From afar, I could see at least 2oz of product missing.
+From afar, I could see at least 2 oz of product missing.
 When I picked up my latte, I came to the realization that this was not a fluke.

 Dank u wel.

 With my bags in tow, I arrive at the first platform.
 Let me explain.
-I didn’t leave the depot until 1:30.
-My first train left me, that is I made the mistake (again) of only reading the final destination of the train and not the multiple stops in between; therefore, I had to wait for the next train which ended up being delayed by 15 minutes.
-When it finally arrived a nice Dutch man, tall as a California redwood, advised me to get on the train after explaining to him why I can’t seem to understand the Dutch rail system.
+I didn't leave the depot until 1:30.
+My first train left me, that is, I made the mistake (again) of only reading the final destination of the train and not the multiple stops in between; therefore, I had to wait for the next train which ended up being delayed by 15 minutes.
+When it finally arrived, a nice Dutchman, tall as a California redwood, advised me to get on the train after explaining why I couldn't understand the Dutch rail system.

 “Don't worry about it.
 It isn't you, it's just how it is.”

-We sat in the car for approximately 10 minutes conversing.
-He was on his way to The Hague for a doctor’s appointment.
-Why he felt the need to tell me that, I will never know.
+We sat in the car for approximately 10 minutes, conversing.
+He was on his way to The Hague for a doctor's appointment.
+I will never know why he felt the need to tell me that.
 He got comfortable quickly with me and would flash his smile like one of those greaseball salesmen at a used car lot; yet, I never got a bad vibe from the fellow.
-The Dutch just love to smile, I’ve learned.
+The Dutch love to smile, I've learned.
 Suddenly, inaudible Dutch was heard over the loudspeaker.
-I squinted my eyes as hard as I could as if I could understand anything that was being said.
+I squinted my eyes as hard as possible as if I could understand anything being said.